What is intuitive eating?

 6. Feel your fullness

-This principle is about noticing the signs that tell you when you've had enough.
-GLP-1 medications can make it easier to feel full, but it’s still important to pay attention to how you feel while eating.
+This principle is about recognising the signals that tell you when you've had enough.
+GLP-1 medications make it easier to reach fullness more quickly, but it is still valuable to tune in to how that feels rather than eating on autopilot or stopping only once you feel uncomfortably full.

 Try to:

-• Eat slowly and without distraction when possible.
+• Eat slowly and without distraction where possible

-• Respect your body’s signal to stop—even if there’s still food on the plate.
+• Respect your body's signal to stop, even if there's food left on the plate

-With practice, you’ll become more attuned to your new hunger and fullness cues, which may feel different than before starting medication.
+With practice, you'll become more attuned to your new hunger and fullness cues, which may feel quite different from before you started medication.

-Many of us turn to food for comfort when we’re stressed, sad, bored, or anxious.
-There’s nothing wrong with using food for comfort occasionally, but if it’s your only coping tool it can become a challenge.
+Many of us turn to food for comfort when we are stressed, sad, bored or anxious, and there's nothing wrong with that occasionally.
+But if food is your primary emotional coping strategy, it can become a cycle that's hard to break.

-On GLP-1 medication emotional eating may feel less intense, but emotions still need attention.
+On GLP-1 medication, emotional eating may feel less intense, but emotions still need attention and care.
+Rather than judging yourself, try asking:

 • What am I really feeling right now?

-• What do I need?
-Comfort, connection, rest, distraction?
+• What do I actually need?
+Comfort, connection, rest or distraction?

-Building up a tool kit of emotional coping strategies (e.g. journaling, calling a friend, getting fresh air) can help you care for yourself without relying solely on food.
+Building a toolkit of emotional coping strategies such as journalling, calling a friend, going for a walk or simply sitting with the feeling can help you care for yourself without relying solely on food.

 8. Respect Your Body

-Everyone’s body is different and that’s okay.
-Instead of aiming for a “perfect” shape or size, this principle encourages you to treat your body with dignity and care, no matter where you are in your weight loss journey.
+Every body is different, and that's not just acceptable but worth celebrating.
+Rather than aiming for a "perfect" shape or size, this principle encourages you to treat your body with dignity and care, wherever you are in your journey.

-You don’t have to love every part of your body to show it respect.
-It might mean:
+You don't have to love every part of your body in order to respect it.
+Respecting your body might look like:

-• Wearing clothes that fit and feel comfortable now
+• Wearing clothes that fit and feel comfortable now, not "when you get there"

-• Speaking kindly about your body (or at least less critically)
+• Speaking about your body with less criticism

-• Listening to your body’s needs - rest, movement, nourishment
+• Listening to what your body needs in terms of rest, movement and nourishment

-GLP-1 medication may change your body, but your worth isn’t defined by your weight.
+GLP-1 medication may change your body, but your worth has never been defined by your weight.

-Exercise doesn’t have to be punishing to be effective.
-This principle is about shifting from “I should exercise to burn calories” to “I want to move my body in ways that feelgood.”
+Exercise doesn't have to be punishing to be powerful.
+This principle is about shifting from "I should exercise to burn calories" to "I want to move my body in ways that feel good and make me stronger."

-• What types of movement do I enjoy?
+• What types of other movement do I genuinely enjoy?

 10. Honour your health with gentle nutrition

-The final principle focuses on making food choices that support your health and satisfaction.
-With reduced appetite, quality over quantity becomes more important.
+The final principle is about making food choices that support both your health and your satisfaction.
+With a reduced appetite on GLP-1 medication, quality over quantity becomes especially important.
+Every meal is an opportunity to nourish your body well.

 Gentle nutrition means:

-• Eating regularly, even if you're not feeling hungry
+• Eating regularly, even when you're not particularly hungry

-• Letting go of all-or-nothing thinking (e.g. “I had chips, so I’ve ruined today”)
+• Letting go of all-or-nothing thinking, for example "I had chips so I have ruined today"

 Our patients are encouraged to use the T plate model as a guide for building balanced meals.